Write a prescription

 • The practitioner requires an HPI-I.

 My Health Record (MHR) - If a patient is registered for MHR, Zedmed's default settings will upload all prescriptions to MHR when you select Prescribe or Prescribe electronically.
 When the records have been uploaded, they will appear in the Summary Views tab and can also be viewed by opening My Health Record.
-To view the configurations available, see setup My Health Record.
+To view the configurations available, see Setup My Health Record.

 Controlled medicines - Zedmed provides an alert when a high-risk medicine is prescribed so the clinician can check the patient's prescription history.
 This solution uses the National Data Exchange (NDE) to provide Real-Time Prescription Monitoring (RTPM) via SafeScript in Victoria and NSW, QScript in Queensland and ScriptCheck in SA.

-Authority PBS prescriptions - Zedmed has a dedicated screen with the number to call for prescriptions that require Authority approval to be covered by the PBS.
+Authority PBS prescriptions - Zedmed has a dedicated screen with the number to call for prescriptions that require Authority approval to be covered by PBS.
 The screen is also used for an Authority-required (STREAMLINED) prescription that does not require prior approval but does require the recording of a streamlined authority code.

 Create a prescription